zennncx/zennncx/readme.md

 <h1 align="center">Hey 👋, I'm Zen.</h1>

-- 🔭 I’m NOT currently ACTIVE in Developing
+- 🔭 NOT ACTIVE

-- 🌱 I’m NOT currently ACTIVE in Developing
+- 🌱 NOT ACTIVE

 - ❓  I am in love with creating/developing Discord Bots, I also love helping users!